Company of Wolves re-imagines the myth of Achilles in a heart-stopping solo performance by Ewan Downie.

 Achilles tells the story of the greatest hero of the Greeks during the Trojan War: how his best friend is killed by the champion of the Trojans, his desperate grief, and his terrible vengeance.
 In a fusion of storytelling, dance and song, Achilles is the story of a man’s exorcism: a burning out of his vulnerability, his rage, and his humanity.

-- Created and Performed by:
+- Written and Performed by:

 - Ewan Downie

-- Ian Spink
+- Ewan Downie and Ian Spink

 - Voice work: